Check out our videos and subscribe to our channel if you like our content:

-(Also a cave diver, freediver, someone who likes to ride up steep hills and generlly challenge themself whenever the opportunity presents)!
+(Also a cave diver, freediver, someone who likes to ride up steep hills and generally challenge himself whenever the opportunity presents)!

-First and foremost, as you may have guessed from the picture I’m a cave diving addict who also dabbles in a bit of freediving and other adventure sports as they present.
+First and foremost, as you may have guessed from the picture I’m a cave diving enthusiast who also dabbles in a bit of freediving and other adventure sports as they present.
 My interest in videography and writing has led to me being able to share my experiences with others and I’m hoping to continue with this extensively in the future, with many more ambitious projects in the pipeline.
-You can find links to all of my YouTube videos and articles on this website.

 (A traveller, photographer and ‘reluctant diver’)!